 Many entrepreneurs just want to have a simple, functioning site that doesn’t require much upkeep or time investment.

-If you’re looking for a way to keep costs low and find a budget hosting plan, there’s a good chance you’ll enjoy Bluehost.
+If you’re looking for a way to keep costs low and find a budget hosting plan, Bluehost Magento might be a choice.

 For the most part, Bluehost has staked its claim on open source sites like WordPress.

-Indeed, there is very little mention of Bluehost’s integration with Magento anywhere on the company’s site.
+Indeed, there is very little mention of Bluehost Magento hosting anywhere on the company’s site.

 Bluehost has received some criticism online for being slightly opaque when it comes to their prices.